equinor/flownet/docs/egg_model_example.rst

-2. The section PROPS is saved as an independent file `PROPS.inc`.
+2. The section PROPS simulation keyword is saved as an independent file `PROPS.inc`.

 ::